Which Prescription Medications Are Known to Lower Your Sex Drive?

 - Exercise: Getting the right amount of daily physical activity can be tricky.
 Even so, just a little exercise every day can vastly improve quality of life.
 The general rule is moderation and consistency.

 - Devices and Bedroom Additions: If you’re experiencing erectile dysfunction, then consider adding an erectile dysfunction device to your bedroom toolkit.
 Moreover, sex devices and equipment can help you and your partner explore new experiences.

+So, are there any medications that actually cause horniness?
 Only one FDA-approved medication can increase libido instantly.
 The medication side affects include nausea, headaches, and vomiting.
 Thankfully, other, safer options exist to increase libido.

-Drugs that interfere with intimacy are sometimes necessary for your well-being.
+Drugs that interfere with horniness are sometimes necessary for your well-being.
 Finding ways to work around the side effects can be tricky.
 Moreover, adding more prescriptions to fight the side effects of another can turn into an exhausting ordeal.